Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/world.rst

 Rigid Body Field Weights
 ========================

-As other physics dynamics systems, Rigid Body simulation are also influenced by external force effectors.
+As other physics dynamics systems, rigid body simulation are also influenced by external force effectors.